Fergie Chambers: Personal life

 Chambers first married a Russian woman, Anya Vostrova, whom he met at Bard.
 They lived in Russia for some time after 2008, and have three children together.
 Chambers and his second wife, Cameron Park, met in Atlanta after his return from Russia.
-In 2013, Chambers was arrested for domestic battery and false imprisonment of Park, although he was not prosecuted; they divorced after 2020.
-In February 2024, he married Stella Schnabel, daughter of filmmaker Julian Schnabel; they have a son together.
-Chambers and Schnabel had attended Saint Ann’s School in Brooklyn together and reconnected in New York decades later, when Chambers was with Park and spotted Schnabel across the room at a cafe.
+In 2013, Chambers was arrested for domestic battery and false imprisonment of Park, although he was not prosecuted.
+They divorced after 2020.

+In February 2024, he married Stella Schnabel, daughter of filmmaker Julian Schnabel.
+They have a son together.
+Chambers and Schnabel had attended Saint Ann's School in Brooklyn together and reconnected in New York decades later, when Chambers was with Park and spotted Schnabel across the room at a cafe.

 Chambers has changed religions several times during his life.
-In his early 20s, Chambers converted to Catholicism and embraced hardline anti-abortion views.
-In the late 2010s, Chambers attended the Peyote Way Church of God, an Native American Church in Arizona.

-In 2023, Chambers converted to Islam, and currently resides in Tunis, Tunisia, where he is a sponsor of Club Africain.
+Born into a White Anglo-Saxon Protestant (WASP) family, Chambers stated that, at times in his life, he tried to commit to being a conservative Protestant.
+In his early twenties, Chambers converted to Catholicism and embraced hardline anti-abortion views.
+In the late 2010s, Chambers attended the Peyote Way Church of God, a Native American Church in Arizona.
+In 2023, Chambers converted to Islam, which, he says, helped him manage his "discomfort in Western society and the world in general" and to lessen his reliance on "sex, drugs, and violence".

+He resided in Tunis, Tunisia until 2025, where he is a sponsor of the football club Club Africain.
+While in Tunisia, Chambers separated from Schnabel for a period and, in 2025, according to the Irish Times, "married" a Tunisian volleyball player before reconciling with Schnabel and relocating together to Dublin.

 Chambers previously lived in New Hampshire and the Berkshires region of Massachusetts.
 His wealth is self-reported to be in the hundreds of millions of dollars.

-In June 2025, Chambers married Club Africain volleyball captain Emna Khalfa.
+From 2025 until his 2026 arrest, Chambers had been living in South Dublin, Ireland, in a home reportedly worth €7 million.